Background pattern

 1. What is Spiriva 18 micrograms and what is it used for

-Spiriva 18 micrograms helps people with chronic obstructive pulmonary disease (COPD) to breathe more easily.
+Spiriva 18 micrograms helps people with chronic obstructive pulmonary disease (COPD) breathe more easily.
 Chronic obstructive pulmonary disease (COPD) is a chronic lung disease that causes difficulty breathing and coughing.
 The term COPD is associated with chronic bronchitis and emphysema.
-Since COPD is a chronic disease, you must use Spiriva 18 micrograms every day and not just when you have respiratory problems or other COPD symptoms.
+Since COPD is a chronic disease, you should use Spiriva 18 micrograms every day and not just when you have breathing problems or other COPD symptoms.

-Spiriva 18 micrograms is a long-acting bronchodilator that helps to open the airways and facilitates the intake and expulsion of air from the lungs.
-Regular use of Spiriva 18 micrograms can also help you when you have persistent difficulty breathing due to your disease and will help you to minimize the effects of the disease on your daily life.
-It will also help you to be active for a longer time.
-Daily use of Spiriva 18 micrograms will also help you to prevent sudden and short-term symptoms of COPD exacerbation, which can last for several days.
+Spiriva 18 micrograms is a long-acting bronchodilator that helps open the airways and facilitates the intake and expulsion of air from the lungs.
+Regular use of Spiriva 18 micrograms can also help you when you have persistent difficulty breathing due to your disease and will help you minimize the effects of the disease on your daily life.
+It also helps you stay active for longer.
+Daily use of Spiriva 18 micrograms will also help you prevent sudden and short-term symptoms of COPD worsening, which can last for several days.

 The effect of this medication lasts 24 hours, so you only need to use it once a day.
-For proper dosing of Spiriva 18 micrograms, see section 3.
-How to use Spiriva 18 micrograms and the instructions on how to use the HandiHaler device, which are located at the end of this leaflet.
+For correct dosing of Spiriva 18 micrograms, see section 3.
+How to use Spiriva 18 micrograms and the instructions on how to use the HandiHaler device, which can be found at the end of this leaflet.

 2. What you need to know before starting to use Spiriva 18 micrograms